ONLYOFFICE/Kubernetes-Docs/README.md

 ```
 `DOCUMENTSERVER_VERSION` is the new version of docker images for ONLYOFFICE Docs.

-## Using Prometheus to collect metrics with visualization in Grafana (optional)
-*This step is optional.
-You can skip this section if you don't want to install Prometheus and Grafana*

 ### 8. Shutdown ONLYOFFICE Docs (optional)

 To perform the shutdown using a script, run the following command